core-wg/oscore/draft-ietf-core-object-security.md

 ### Supporting Block-wise

-If Block-wise is implemented then insert the following step before step 1 of {{ver-res}}:
+If Block-wise is implemented, insert the following step before step 1 of {{ver-res}}:

 A.  If Block-wise is present in the request then process the Outer Block options according to {{RFC7959}}, until all blocks of the request have been received (see {{block-options}}).